cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 The database stores all the relationsships as a description of a miniworld, containing municipalities, roads, intersections, road segments and mileage posts, as described in the [ER Diagram](#er-diagram).

-The database form the data background of the [Transport Network Model RFC0020](/rfc/0020), but the [TNM Creator Microservice](/services/TNM_Creator_Genesis) can be expanded to allow different representations of the data, depending on the needs of other microservices.
+The database form the data background of the [Transport Network Model RFC0020](/rfc/0020), but the [TNM Creator Microservice](/services/TNM_Creator_Genesis) can be expanded to provide more and different representations of the data, if needed.

 ## ER diagram